Crawley Town Customer Charter

 Ambulant disabled and wheelchair user tickets cannot be booked online.
 Please contact the Ticket Office on 01293 410000 for information and to book tickets or email email@example.com

-Tickets for disabled supporters for the AJD Group West Stand and Checkatrade.com East Stand are available on a first-come-first-served basis.
+Tickets for disabled supporters for the West Stand and People's Pension East Stand are available on a first-come-first-served basis.
 Away fans are accommodated in the East Stand.
 All disabled seating is under cover.

 Crawley Town operate a zero tolerance policy on discrimination of any sort.
 Anyone found to be in breach of this may find themselves liable to a lifetime banning order.

-Anyone anonymously wishing to report discrimination or inappropriate behaviour at the Checkatrade.com Stadium on matchdays can do so by using the following number: 07798 567552
+Anyone anonymously wishing to report discrimination or inappropriate behaviour at the Checkatrade Stadium on matchdays can do so by emailing email@example.com or calling 01292 410000.

-The club shop operates at the Checkatrade.com Stadium during normal office hours, Monday-Friday 9.30am-4pm.
-Customers should report to the main office first.
+The club shop operates at the Checkatrade Stadium during normal office hours, Monday-Friday 9am-4.30pm.

-On match days the shop will open at 1pm (Saturday fixtures) and close 30 minutes after the final whistle.
+On home match days the shop will close 30 minutes after the final whistle and open at 10am.

 A full refund on any item purchased and returned within 30 days will be made on production of a receipt.